 We used to sift through the sandy bottom of Buck Creek to find the shiny, black freshwater mussels — which I would not have imagined eating back then.
 We just liked to pry them open and scoop out the fleshy mussel so we could add the shells to a growing collection.
 And we fished, either in the pond or down at the creek.
-Sometimes we would return home with a mess of catfish and sometimes we would just return home as a mess ourselves.
+Sometimes, we would return home with a mess of catfish, and sometimes, we would just return home as a mess ourselves.

 Lucy